List of Ronin Warriors characters: Ryo Sanada

-Kento Rei Faung
+Kento Rei Fang

-Kento Rei Faung, known in Japan as Xiu Lihuang (秀 麗黄) is the Warrior of Earth (地の戦士, Chi no Senshi).
+Kento Rei Fang, known in Japan as Xiu Li Huang (秀 麗黄) is the Warrior of Earth (地の戦士, Chi no Senshi).
+He is the strongest physically of the group and prefers the jungle to urban settings, acting like a wild child at times.
 Kento is a descendant of a Chinese martial artist who came to Japan, and his family owns a Chinese restaurant in Chinatown, Yokohama.

 He wears the Armor of Hardrock (金剛の鎧, Kongō no Yoroi), which represents the element of Earth and the virtue Gi (義, Gi) and is said to be the most violent of the Armors, and wields a weapon that is a cross between a three-section staff and a naginata.
 His finishing move is Iron Rock Crusher (岩鉄砕, Gantessai), which causes a massive earthquake-like disruption.
 Kento's transformation call is Armor of Hardrock, Tao-Gi (武装、金剛, Busō Kongō).

 His rival is Dais, who he defeats when the Ancient One sends him to Mt.
-Aso to learn how to focus his power and unlock his Armor's true power.
+Aso (Note: Mt.
+Daisetsu in the Japanese version) to learn how to focus his power and unlock his Armor's true power.